PSRahul/facial-keypoint-cnn/README.md

 ![](sample2.png)  | ![](sample3.png)

 ## Future Possible Work
-1.Augmented train dataset with manual labelling of keypoints
+1. Augment train dataset with manual labelling of keypoints
-2.Using advanced layers such as skip and residual nets.
+2. Using advanced layers such as skip and residual nets.